Ocotillo Airport

-Ocotillo Airport (FAA LID: L90) is a county-owned, public-use airport located in Ocotillo Wells, an unincorporated community in San Diego County, California, United States.
+Ocotillo Airport (FAA LID: L90) is a county-owned, public-use airport in Ocotillo Wells, an unincorporated community in San Diego County, California, United States.

 Facilities and aircraft

 Ocotillo Airport covers an area of 353 acre at an elevation of 160 feet (49 m) above mean sea level.
 It has two runways with dirt surfaces: 13/31 is 4,210 by 150 feet (1,283 x 46 m) and 9/27 is 2,475 by 150 feet (754 x 46 m).
 For the 12-month period ending December 31, 2010, the airport had 810 general aviation aircraft operations, an average of 68 per month.
 No aircraft was based at the airport during that time.

 US Navy World War II

 During World War II the airport was used by the US Navy and called Naval Outlying Field, Ocotillo Dry Lake.
 It was used for training and to support Borrego Valley Maneuver Area, Benson Bombing Range and the Borrego Hotel Target Area, as a bub base of Naval Air Base Salton Sea in support of San Diego Naval Air Station.
 The US Navy returned the airport to the county in 1956.
 The airport opened in the late 1920s for private planes.
 In the late 1930 that Navy started to land planes at the private airport and took over the airport when the war started.